Chapter 13.40

 13.40.020 Administration.

-The City Administrator shall be the purchasing agent for the City and shall administer the purchasing system provided by this chapter with assistance from designee Department Heads.
-He shall perform the duties and have powers concerning purchasing matters as follows:
+The City Manager shall be the purchasing agent for the City, shall administer the purchasing system provided by this chapter with assistance from department heads, and shall perform the duties and have powers concerning purchasing matters as follows:

 (A) Administer and maintain the purchasing system and other rules and regulations established by this chapter and its authority.
-No purchases, including petty cash purchases, are to be made without the prior knowledge and consent of the City Purchasing Agent or his designee.
-All purchases and petty cash withdrawals are to be documented on the appropriate forms and to be properly recorded at the point of transaction.
+No purchases, including petty cash purchases, are to be made without the prior knowledge and consent of the City Purchasing Agent or designee.
+All purchases and petty cash withdrawals shall be documented on the appropriate forms and properly recorded at the point of transaction.
 The penalty for failure to comply with this section could be liability for the expenses incurred and disciplinary action up to and including termination.

 (B) Each Department Head is designated as a purchasing agent for their respective department’s budgets on behalf of the City Purchasing Agent and shall have authority for purchases not exceeding the overall budget for any purchases for the department without the authority or participation of the City Purchasing Agent.